yurivict/vm-to-tor/README.md

-# vbox-to-tor: Connector of VirtualBox machines to TOR for FreeBSD
+# vbox-to-tor: Connect VirtualBox machines to TOR on FreeBSD

-This is the FreeBSD service that allows to seamlessly connect any number of the VirtualBox machines to TOR anonymity network. (https://www.torproject.org/)
+This is the FreeBSD service that allows to seamlessly connect any number of the VirtualBox machines to the TOR anonymity network. (https://www.torproject.org/)

 ## Installation (in less than 15 seconds)

-If you have the ports tree installed, all commands you need to achieve the same that is explained in the previous section:
+You need to have the ports tree installed.
+Here are all commands you need to install vbox-to-tor:
 ```shell
 cd /tmp
 git clone https://github.com/yurivict/tiny-dhcp-server